Claussss/Controlled_AC/README.md

 # Controlled Accent Conversion (ControlledAC)

-This repository provides the code for preparing datasets and training a non-autoregressive transformer model for the Controlled Accent Conversion (AC) project.
+This repository provides the code for preparing datasets and training a non-autoregressive denoising transformer model for the Controlled Accent Conversion (AC) project.
 The model is conditioned on prosody, and phone features derived from LJSpeech.

 ## Directory Structure

 - **create_facodec_dataset.py**
   Processes WAV files from an input folder (specified inside the script) and generates a `.pt` file for each WAV.
 Each file contains a dictionary with the following keys:
+  - `prosody_indx`: indices for the prosody dimension.
-  - `content`: codebook vectors for the content dimension, padded with zero vectors.
+  - `zc1_indx`: indices for the primary content dimension.
-  - `prosody`: codebook vectors for the prosody dimension, padded with zero vectors.
+  - `zc2_indx`: indices for the secondary content dimension.
-  - `acoustic`: codebook vectors for acoustic details, padded with zero vectors.
-  - `mask`: a binary mask with ones at the padding token indexes.
+  - `acoustic1_indx`: indices for the first set of acoustic details.
+  - `acoustic2_indx`: indices for the second set of acoustic details.
+  - `acoustic3_indx`: indices for the third set of acoustic details.

 - **create_phone_dataset.py**
   Processes WAV files (and their corresponding transcript) to create forced alignment data that the model will use for conditioning.
 Here, the ASR model used is `wav2vec2-xlsr-53-espeak-cv-ft`, which produces phone outputs (IPA), so the ASR vocabulary size is 392.